 4: CLEAN PERFORMANCE VERSION

 These “Clean (Unedited) Versions” are identical to the “Edited Versions” but with all fingerings, bowings, articulations, dynamics etc removed.
-In other words, they are nothing but the notes, but with the same layout as the edited versions.
+In other words, they are nothing but the notes.
+They do, however, have the same layout as the edited versions.
 It is hard to know what to do with the chords and the ornaments in these “Clean Versions”.
 In the “Edited Versions”, these have often been written out in such a way as to remove all ambiguity as to how to play them but this involves serious editorial decision-making: the way we break/spread our chords is as much an interpretative decision as our choices of slurs.
 Ideally, the Clean Versions would maintain the original notation but this idea has not been followed with 100% consistency.

 WHY MAKE ANOTHER EDITION OF THE SUITES WHEN THERE ARE ALREADY SO MANY AVAILABLE?

 Almost all of the pieces of music available on this website are previously unpublished transcriptions.
-So why publish the Bach Cello Suites, when so many other editions are already available?
-The main interest of the versions available here lies certainly with the transposition of the Sixth Suite down a fifth, as well as with the Duo Versions and Manuscript Comparison of all six suites, because nothing like these has been previously published.
-Of much lesser interest are the “Edited Versions” of the other five suites lies principally in the following areas:
+So why publish another edition of the Bach Cello Suites, when so many other editions (154 apparently) are already available?
+The main interest of the cellofun versions lies certainly with the transposition of the Sixth Suite down a fifth, as well as with the Duo Versions and Manuscript Comparison of all six suites, because nothing like these has been previously published.
+The possible interest of the cellofun.eu “Edited Versions” of the other five suites lies principally in the following areas: